JWD05-Generation/Final-Project-Task-Planner/README.md

 Download pages from github repo.

-start from index.html in the root folder.
+Start from index.html in the root folder.

 **Functionalities**
-1. Add Task
+1. Add Tasks
 2. Update Tasks
-3. Delete Tasks.
+3. Delete Tasks
 4. Views of the task is displayed using Bootstrap Card layout.
 Catagorised by Status(Todo, InProgress, Revirew, Done).

-When status is assigned to "Done" cannot change its status, can just delete task.
+When status is assigned to "Done" cannot change it's status, can just delete task.

-Task form is designed using Bootstrap model view, and validations using Javascripts.
+Task form is designed using Bootstrap modal view, and validations are done using Javascripts.

 All the tasks are stored in your Local Database.

-Additional Features designed in CSS animations : Delete Button:hover example of shake animation , Card board on hover . and Add task button hover and heading hover.
+Additional Features designed in CSS animations : Delete Button: hover example of shake animation , Card board on hover and Add task button hover and heading hover.

-Edit Button and Delete button designed using UniCode, not an image button.
+Edit Button and Delete button are designed using UniCode not an image button.